|

 If you just want an affordable antenna that gets the job done, you can’t go wrong with the AmazonBasics Indoor Flat TV Antenna (exciting name, right?).
 For just 20 bucks, you get an antenna with a decent range and a fairly unobtrusive design.
 Like the Clearstream Eclipse, it’s got reversible black and white sides, and you can paint over it to help it blend into your room.

-What to look for in an OTA antenna
+What should you look for in an indoor TV antenna?

 For the most part, OTA antennas are pretty simple devices.
 There are a few key things to watch out for though.